 The master class will teach you how to make a crocheted crocheted vase with your own hands from a glass jar

-Pleasant for the eyes little things, created by their ownhands, bring in the house a cosiness and a unique highlight.
-Each housewife can make her nest cozier and warmer, adding to the interior several nice knick-knacks created by her own hands.
-In this master class you will learn how to make an unusual vase for a small bunch of ordinary cans.
-In such a vase, gentle lilies of the valley or bright daisies, lovely violas or fussy dandelions will look great.
-To make such a vase you need:
+Little things that are pleasing to the eye, created by our ownhands, bring comfort and unique zest to the house.
+Every housewife can make her nest cozier and warmer by adding a few cute handmade trinkets to the interior.
+In this master class you will learn how to make an unusual vase for a small bouquet from an ordinary jar.
+Delicate lilies of the valley or bright daisies, cute violas or playful dandelions will look great in such a vase.
+To make such a vase you will need:

 - a narrow bank (a jar of baby food is very suitable);